Updated February 23, 2021

 The content of the pages of this website is for your general information and use only.
 It is subject to change without notice.
 You may access the majority of this site without registering your details.
-However certain sections of this website require registration of some personal details.
+However certain sections of this website require the registration of some personal details.

 The Murdoch Method acknowledges the importance of protecting the privacy and security of murdochmethod.com users.
-The information we collect is used to improve the services we and our subsidiaries offer, to improve our Web sites content, and, with your permission, to contact you with updates to our web site or other marketing information.
+The information we collect is used to improve the services we and our subsidiaries offer, to improve our Web sites content, and, with your permission, to contact you with updates to our website or other marketing information.
 However, The Murdoch Method. will not share any information obtained on this site with any other company or sell information obtained on this site to any company or marketing group external to and its The Murdoch Method. subsidiaries.

 We implement a variety of security measures to maintain the safety of your personal information.
 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.

 When you place orders or access your personal information, we offer the use of a secure server.
-All sensitive/credit information you supply is transmitted via Secure Socket Layer (SSL) technology and encrypted, validated, then processed by a third party vendor.
+All sensitive/credit information you supply is transmitted via Secure Socket Layer (SSL) technology and encrypted, validated, then processed by a third-party vendor.
 Credit card information is never stored on our web server and we only have access to the shipping details you provide.

 Certain areas of murdochmethod.com may require registration or a password for access.
-Information obtained from registered users of these areas may also be used for The Murdoch Method. marketing purposes, and cookies may be used in those and other areas, as is described in this policy.
+Information obtained from registered users of these areas may also be used for The Murdoch Method. marketing purposes and cookies may be used in those and other areas, as is described in this policy.
 Information obtained in these areas may also be used in accordance with agreements governing access to and use of the specific areas.

 What information is captured from visitors to murdochmethod.com?
-The murdochmethod.com Web server uses an extended log file format, which captures: date and time of visit, refer address (location from which a visitor comes to murdochmethod.com), type of Internet browser, and visitor IP address.
+The murdochmethod.com Web server uses an extended log file format, which captures: date and time of visit, referring address (location from which a visitor comes to murdochmethod.com), type of Internet browser, and visitor IP address.
 (Each computer that connects to the Internet is assigned a unique number, an IP Address, for identification purposes).
-The log file does not capture a visitors email address.
+The log file does not capture a visitor’s email address.

 Is personal information requested?
 In the Catalog area, your name, address, phone number, email address, and billing and shipping information are requested.
 This information is collected to help us further develop our services, to provide you access to valuable The Murdoch Method.
 Internet-based information and services, and to bill you for those services if you elect to use them.